5 Prophetic Detox Ways for Reflection

 He would spend his nights in prayer, fast often, recite the Qur’an regularly, and remain constantly mindful of Allah.

-Despite being free from faults, he always sought forgiveness.
+Despite being without fault, he always sought forgiveness.
 Why?

-Because his heart was pure, and true inner detoxification is not just about avoiding mistakes, it’s about maintaining a clean heart and a constant connection with Allah.
+Because he was sincere and true, inner detoxification is not just about avoiding mistakes; it’s about maintaining a constant connection with Allah.
+Divine light flows directly to the pure person.

 The Prophet ﷺ said: “Know that there is a piece of flesh in the body; if it is sound, the whole body is sound, and if it is corrupt, the whole body is corrupt.
 Truly, it is the heart.”